The Truth About Halloween

-When we think of Halloween nowadays, we think of children dressing up as ghouls, witches and so much more, turning up on our doorstep to trick-or-treat.
-Or perhaps for those of us who have moved on from the joys of trick-or-treating, Halloween is more about the grown-up themed parties.
+The truth about Halloween is nowadays, we think of children dressing up as ghouls and witches and so much more, turning up on our doorstep to trick-or-treat.
+Or perhaps for those of us who have moved on from the joys of trick-or-treating, Halloween is more about the grown-up-themed parties.
 But what do we know about the origins of Halloween?

 Halloween myths and facts

 Myth # 1 Halloween is an American festival celebrating devil worship with sacrifices